lyndachiwetelu/tictactoe-server/README.md

 ### About the Implementation

-This is an attempt to implement the Tic Tac Toe startegy outlined here. https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy
+This is an attempt to implement the Tic Tac Toe strategy outlined here. https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy